-2. Field
+3. Field

-2.1.
+3.1.
 Description

-1. The field layout will consist of a collection of tiles with a horizontal floor, a perimeter wall, ramps, and walls within the field.

-- 2. All tiles are defined as a 30 cm x 30 cm space. - 3.
+- 1. The field layout will consist of a collection of tiles with a horizontal floor, a perimeter wall, ramps, and walls within the field. - 2.
+All tiles are defined as a 30 cm x 30 cm space. - 3.
 All walls used to create the maze are at least 15 cm high from any floor or the peaks of stairs, 30 cm in length, and are mounted on the edges of the tiles. - 4.
 Tiles will be used as ramps.
-They will have an incline with a maximum of 25 degrees from the horizontal and are always straight.
+They will have an incline with a maximum of 25 degrees from the horizontal and are always straight. - 5.
+Ramps must NOT have a drop-off immediately following a rise section, creating a peak-like structure, or vice versa.

-2.2.
+3.2.
 Floor

-- 1. Floors may be either smooth or textured (like linoleum or carpet) and may have deviations of up to 3 mm in height between the tiles.
-There may be holes in the floor (approximately 5 mm in diameter) for fastening walls. - 2.
-Colored tiles: - a.
+1. Floors may be either smooth or textured (like linoleum or carpet) and may have deviations of up to 3 mm in height between the tiles.
+There may be holes in the floor (approximately 5 mm in diameter) for fastening walls.

+2. Colored tiles:

+- a.
 There will be tiles of different colors on the floor of the maze.
 The meaning of each color is explained below. - b.
 Coloured tiles will be placed randomly at the start of each game. - c.
-The organizers will fix colored tiles to the floor, but teams should be prepared for slight movements [6] of these tiles. - 3.
+The organizers will fix colored tiles to the floor, but teams should be prepared for slight movements of these tiles. - 3.
 Black tiles in the field represent holes, which the robot must avoid. - 4.
 Silver tiles in the field represent checkpoints. - 5.
 Blue tiles: - a.
 Blue tiles in the field represent puddles or other hard-to-traverse terrains. - b.
 If a robot visits a blue tile, it has to stop for 5 consequent seconds before visiting another tile. - 6.
 Robots must be designed to navigate under tiles that form bridges over other tiles.
 Tiles placed above other tiles will be supported by walls.
 The minimum height (space between the floor and the ceiling) will be 25 cm.

-2.3.
+3.3.
 Path

-1. Tiles that lead to the starting tile consistently following the leftmost or rightmost wall are called 'linear tiles'.
-The tiles that do NOT lead to the starting tile consistently following the leftmost or rightmost wall are called 'floating tiles'.
-[7]

-2. Black tiles will affect the determination of tile [8] type (linear or floating) since they can be considered virtual walls.
+- 1. Tiles that lead to the starting tile consistently following the leftmost or rightmost wall are called 'linear tiles'.
+The tiles that do NOT lead to the starting tile consistently following the leftmost or rightmost wall are called 'floating tiles'. - 2.
+Black tiles will affect the determination of tile type (linear or floating) since they can be considered virtual walls.